Automobile Grant | 100% Service-Connected Disabled Veterans

 In a society striving for inclusivity and accessibility for all, this coverage gap is a stark reminder of how far we still have to go.
 Raising awareness about this issue is a critical first step toward broader policy and insurance reform that adequately addresses the mobility needs of all individuals.

-If you have questions or want to discuss possible financial assistance & grant opportunities, don’t hesitate to contact a mobility consultant.
-Our team can work with you to determine what options might exist.
+If you have questions or want to discuss possible financial assistance and grant opportunities, don’t hesitate to contact a mobility consultant.
+Our team can help you determine what options might exist.

-You can also review our links & resource page.
-Here we’ve compiled a list of helpful resources, organizations, and grant opportunities.
+You can also review our links and resource page.
+Here, we’ve compiled a list of helpful resources, organizations, and grant opportunities.

 Richard W. Maxwell, MBA